rforge/jss/pkg/inst/howto/final_editing.md

 - Change bibliography name to ref.bib

-- Proper names should start with capital letters in text (e.g. Poisson), but words like "mixed logit" should be lower case.

-- Abbreviations should usually have capital letters (e.g. "PDF").

-- `\emph` instead of `\textbf` for emphasizing

 - In math formulas, use `\top` for transposing, `\dots` or `\ldots` for ..., and instert spaces after commas (e.g. "0, 1" instead of "0,1").